Tonight's Sky · Iran

 Tonight from Tehran

-Tonight in Tehran, Iran, the sun sets at 19:01 local time and astronomical darkness — when even the faintest stars become visible — arrives at 20:41.
-The moon is in waning crescent phase, 11% illuminated.
-3 major planets are above the horizon as night falls.
-Sunrise comes at 04:59.
+Tonight in Tehran, Iran, the sun sets at 19:21 local time and astronomical darkness — when even the faintest stars become visible — arrives at 21:10.
+The moon is in new phase, 0% illuminated.
+One major planet is above the horizon as night falls.
+Sunrise comes at 04:48.

 At mid-latitudes, night length varies substantially with season; summer offers shorter darkness, winter the longest.
 Polaris sits roughly at this latitude above the northern horizon, making it a permanent compass for navigation.
 The Big Dipper, Cassiopeia, and the northern circumpolar stars never set.